xsankar/TigerGraph-Graph-For-All/README.md

 2. Use the "Import An Existing Solution" in graph Studio to import the export_054284246.tar.gz
    1. Select the Tumbler
    1. Go To Write Queries
-   1. Run the query "ordered-payment-cycle"
+   1. Run the query "ordered_payment_cycle"
-   1. Check the visualization - Select the "tree" visualization type on the right hand bottom
+   1. Inspect the visualization - Select the "tree" visualization type on the right hand bottom
    1. Inspect the JSON by selecting the {}
-   1. Check the output with the graph in Page 4 of TG_Graph_For_All.pdf.
+   1. Check the graph output with the graph in Page 4 of TG_Graph_For_All.pdf.
 TigerGraph finds all rings and orders them nicely !
 2. Only do the following if you want to create from scratch
 2. Create Schema - Details are in the TG_Graph_For_All.pdf Page 8 and 9.
 3. Map the Data - data file transactions.csv
-   1. Only the account vertex and the send edge need to be mapped and loaded.
+   * Only the account vertex and the send edge need to be mapped and loaded.
 Rest of the vertices and edges are for the future
 4. Load the data - data file transactions.csv
 5. Copy the two GSQL in Edit Queries
    * ordered_payment_cycle.gsql